United States v. Google LLC (2020): Responses from government officials

 Politico noted that the filing of the lawsuit received praise from both Democratic and Republican politicians.
 Senator Elizabeth Warren (D-MA) praised the DOJ for bringing forth a "legitimate, long-time-coming suit against Google for engaging in anti-competitive, manipulative, and often illegal conduct".

 Senator Ted Cruz (R-TX) also praised the lawsuit, arguing that "Google abuses its power not just in the search market by using its monopoly power to make billions, but it also uses it to try to censor the American People".
 The suit received additional praise from Republican Senators Mike Lee (R-UT) and Josh Hawley (R-MO).

-Representative Steve Cohen (D-TN) criticized the timing of the case, which was filed just weeks before the 2020 presidential election.
-On Twitter, Cohen questioned the DOJ's decision to launch the suit so close to the election:"Why did the #Trump Administration wait until TWO WEEKS before the election to file a lawsuit over #Google's monopoly power?
-Call me cynical, but if #antitrust enforcement was a real priority at #DOJ, why did they wait until now?"In response to questions regarding the timing of the case, Deputy Attorney General Jeffrey A. Rosen defended the DOJ's timeframe, stating that though "we might have even preferred to be quicker", the DOJ sought to "make sure that we've done the work that's necessary" prior to bringing the case.
+In response to questions regarding the timing of the case, Deputy Attorney General Jeffrey A. Rosen defended the DOJ's timeframe, stating that though "we might have even preferred to be quicker", the DOJ sought to "make sure that we've done the work that's necessary" prior to bringing the case.